rubyrider/clomp/README.md

 end

 class SingingOperation < Clomp::Operation
-    # Configure your operation for common tracks,
-    # configuration can be overridden from individual tracks
-    setup do |config|
-      config.fail_fast = true
-      config.optional = true
-     end

     # this block only executes on failure step!
     # pass options to receive the operation states!
     add_track :get_lyrics do |options|